 - Create an individual engagement plan for each new hire to ensure their success in the role.

 Once a new hire has been approved, it is important to invest in retaining and preparing them for employment at your organization.
 Be sure that they have access to any needed technology and a usable workstation.
 Orient them to the office and the people with whom they will work.
 Thinking through these initial onboarding pieces is vital to their success in the new role.
 Within this context, it is important to consider differently abled employees and any accommodations they may require for work.
 Also, international students may require prior authorization in order to work at your organization in jobs and internships.
 The student you are hiring is responsible for completing this process which can take a couple weeks.
-UW International Student Services has an explanation letter for employers with more information and can answer any questions about hiring international students.
+You can check out our resource on hiring international students and UW International Student Services has an explanation letter for employers with more information and can also answer any questions about hiring international students.

 Overall, a concerted effort to welcome a new employee by hosting opportunities for members of the team to get to know one another will accelerate relationship building.
 Other components of the onboarding process over time can include: